apache/activemq-artemis/artemis-docker/readme.md

 # Docker Image Example

-This is an example on how you could create your own Docker Image For Apache ActiveMQ Artemis based on CentOS or Ubuntu.
+This is an example on how you could create your own Docker Image For Apache ActiveMQ Artemis based on CentOS or Debian.
 # Preparing

 Use the script ./prepare-docker.sh as it will copy the docker files under the binary distribution.